id/emqx-docs/en_US/durability/managing-replication.md

 ## Initial Cluster Setup

 During the initial setup of the cluster, several configuration parameters influence how durable storage is established and data replication starts.
-These parameters cannot be changed in the runtime, and modifying them will not take any effect once the durable storage is initialized.
+These parameters cannot be changed at runtime, and modifying them will not take any effect once the durable storage is initialized.

 ### Replication Factor